 Brett Kelly is a Canadian director who has produced a great many low-budget films often made as copycats of more high-profile titles.
 These include The Bonesetter (2003), Final Curtain (2005), My Dead Girlfriend (2006), Kingdom of the Vampire (2007), Prey for the Beast (2007), the remake of Attack of the Giant Leeches (2008), Pirates: Quest for Snake Island (2009), Avenging Force: The Scarab (2010), Iron Soldier (2010), Thunderstorm: The Return of Thor (2011), Agent Beetle (2012), Jurassic Shark (2012), My Fair Zombie (2013), Homicycle (2014), Raiders of the Lost Shark (2015), Spyfall (2015), Ghastlies (2016), Countrycide (2017).
 Scott Patrick is a pseudonym used by Kelly under which he has also directed Blood Red Moon (2010) and Rise of the Black Bat (2012) and Raiders of the Lost Shark.

 A few years ago, Blumhouse made Ouija (2014) based around the supposed occult divination board, which is actually marketed as a game by Parker Brothers/Hasbro.
 The film received mediocre reviews but was a moderate hit and produced a sequel Ouija: Origin of Evil (2016).
-Its’ greatest influence however was producing a bunch of cheap copycats using ‘ouija’ in the title – see the likes of The Ouija Exorcism (2015), Ouija Summoning (2015), The Ouija Possession (2016), Ouija: The Awakening (2017), Ouija House (2018), Ouija Seance: The Final Game (2013) and Ouija: Blood Ritual (2020), among others.
+Its’ greatest influence however was producing a bunch of cheap copycats using ‘ouija’ in the title – see the likes of The Ouija Exorcism (2015), Ouija Summoning (2015), The Ouija Possession (2016), Ouija: The Awakening (2017), Ouija House (2018), Ouija Seance: The Final Game (2013), Ouija: Blood Ritual (2020) and Ouija Warehouse (2021), among others.
 Ouija Shark is the most wilfully ridiculous of these – except maybe perhaps Ouija Mummy (2019), which I haven’t seen yet.
 It essentially consists of a gonzo killer shark film served up with an ‘ouija’ title.

 Several years earlier, Brett Kelly had made Jurassic Shark and Raiders of the Lost Shark, both of which rank among some of the cheapest and most shabbily made of all killer shark films.
 In this regard, Ouija Shark is true to form for Kelly.
 There is something mildly absurd to the image of a ghostly shark hovering above a swimming pool and then biting the heads off people and pursuing others through the woods.